 Section 319(h) & 205(j) Grant Projects Final Report Requirements

 The Final Report (final written summary project report) is a complete summary of the project’s results and accomplishments.
 It conveys important information about the project including successes, lessons learned, and how grant funds were spent.
 Project sponsors should keep the Final Report development in mind throughout the duration of the project.
-Two electronic copies (on CD) of the report must be submitted by the end date of the project grant agreement.
-IDEM keeps one report for the project file and sends one to U.S. EPA; which uses it to help gauge the success of the project.
-There is no specific format required for the Final Report; however it must include the following information, if applicable:
+An electronic copy of the report must be submitted by the end date of the project grant agreement.
+IDEM keeps the report for the project file and shares it with the U.S. EPA, which uses it to help gauge the success of the project.
+There is no specific format required for the Final Report; however, it must include the following information, if applicable: